RAF Balloon Command

 Balloon Command was the Royal Air Force command which was responsible for controlling all the United Kingdom-based barrage balloon units during the Second World War.

-History
+No. 30 (Balloon Barrage) Group, 1937-38

 Prior to the establishment of Balloon Command, a balloon group was brought into being in 1937.
-This smaller formation was known as No. 30 (Balloon Barrage) Group and was commanded by Air Commodore John Hearson.
-Balloon Command was formed on 1 November 1938 at RAF Stanmore Park in Middlesex.
-It consisted of a headquarters and several groups.
-Balloon Command was disbanded on 5th February 1945.
+It was known as No. 30 (Balloon Barrage) Group and was commanded by Air Commodore John Hearson.